How does one travel billions of kilometers? A big, effective, and barely controlled boom.

 Primarily Feronian

-A deuterium-tritium mixture is the most straightforward fusion fuel to ignite, but that does not mean D-T is always the easiest mixture to use.
-Tritium has a half-life of 12.32 standard years.
-Plus, the D-T reaction is highly neutronic and therefore highly hazardous.
+A deuterium-tritium (D-T) mixture is the most straightforward fusion fuel to ignite, but that does not mean D-T is always the easiest mixture to use.
+Tritium has a short half-life of twelve and a half standard years.
+Plus, the D-T fusile reaction chain is highly neutronic, presenting extreme radiation risk.

-These concerns can be mostly resolved by surrounding the reaction chamber with another tank containing liquid lithium-6.
+Safety concerns can be (mostly) resolved by surrounding the reaction chamber with a tank containing liquid lithium-6.
 The Li-6 acts as a biological radiation shield.
-More importantly, the byproducts of the neutron activation of Li-6 include tritium.
-With some gas separation, the newly bred tritium can be siphoned and replace about half of the tritium lost in the reaction chamber and to regular decay.
+The byproducts of the neutron activation of Li-6 include tritium.
+With some very careful gas separation, the newly bred tritium can be siphoned and replace about half of the tritium lost in the reaction chamber and to its regular radioactive decay.

-D-T reactions are simple as far as fusion fuels go.
-They require only a short z-pinch length, need relatively low amperage leading to smaller ESMES systems and faster reactor start times, and the fusiles ignite at the lowest achievable temperature.
-D-T reactors are the most compact, least expensive, and have the broadest range of tolerances.
-When used in a shear drive, the thrust, specific impulse, and reliability make for a suitable all-around system, provided one does not mind the neutron flux or the slowly decaying fuel.
+D-T mixtures are simple as far as fusion reactions go.
+They require only a short pinch length, need relatively low amperage leading to smaller ESMES systems and fast reactor start times, and they ignite at the lowest achievable temperature for net fusion.
+D-T reactors are the least expensive and have the broadest range of operational tolerances.
+When harnessed for voidflight, the thrust, specific impulse, and reliability make for a suitable all-around system, provided one does not mind the neutron flux or the slowly decaying fuel.

 Deuterium + Helium-3